Under Construction.

 2015

-I read an article in Bloomberg about an up-and-coming ecommerce venture and I was excited by the vision.
+I was inspired by founder Marc Lore's vision after reading about it in Bloomberg.
 I reached out to Jet's HR team, landed an interview, and was offered an exciting opportunity to build my own design team.

-Like at Amazon, my Jet colleagues were extremely smart and talented, and I'm glad I had the chance to work with them.
+My Jet colleagues were smart and talented, and I'm glad I had the chance to work with them.

 UX Designer